 In this page: FDI in Figures | What to consider if you invest in Libya | Procedures Relative to Foreign Investment | Investment Opportunities

 Libya's industrial sector is based on oil refining, petrochemicals, and iron & steel.
 Foreign investment mainly targets the oil industry and is vulnerable to the changes in the market.
 As central Tripoli comes under greater threat of devastation, other parts of the country appear to be attracting investment.
 Misrata, once known internationally for suffering a protracted siege in 2011, is once again a bustling commercial centre.
-Benghazi has received significant foreign investment to rebuilt the city after the long conflict.
+Benghazi has received significant foreign investment to rebuild the city after the long conflict.

 Foreign Direct Investment | 2020 | 2021 | 2022 |